hidayatadrian/qrcodegenerator/readme.md

-QR Code generator i was tryiny for.
+Some simple qr code generator.
 Got inspired by youtube Traversy Media.
 Just some chill code on Js